 Distinct and consistent guidance

 The kooikerhondje needs a distinct leader.
 Right from the start, one should provide house rules, which always apply and must be acted upon by everyone.
 When dealing with the dog, only distinct rules will ensure that the puppy and young dog feels safe and can grow up to be an open and happy dog.
 When the rules are clear to the dog, he will easily accept them and become an obedient housemate.

 The sensitive, intelligent Kooikerhondje certainly doesn’t need a firm hand, but needs a decided and consistent guidance.
 Only then, the natural authority of the leader is willingly accepted.
 If circumstances in the house make the rules ambiguous or unpredictable to the dog, a kooikerhondje will take his own responsibility all too quickly.
 He starts to take care of things in a canine way, which usually means using his teeth.
 Small children can provide such unpredictable circumstances, but also physical and/or mental illness of an adult.
-Think carefully about whether or not to purchase a kooikerhondje then.
+In that case, think carefully before purchasing a kooikerhondje.

 Social adjustment starts at three weeks of age, while still in the litter.
 The period from six to sixteen weeks is the most important period for the social development of the dog.
 This is also the period in which it is quite easy for the dog to learn things.
 For the shy Kooikerhondje, socialization is of vital importance.
 A dog that feels save and confident, is a dog that can be trusted.
 That is why breeder and owner have to work together to get the dog used to the way people live, with all its different aspects.